guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps.md

 “<strong style="color: #b16286">Cloud infrastructure that is provisioned for exclusive use by a specific community of consumers</strong> from organizations that have shared concerns (e.g., mission, security requirements, policy, and compliance considerations).
 It may be owned, managed, and operated by one or more of the organizations in the community, a third party, or some combination of them, and it may exist on or off premises.”
 (NIST definition)
 ##### **<span style="color:#689d6a">Cloud Infrastructure</span>**

-The infrastructure layer is the foundation of the cloud.
+The <strong style="color: #b16286">infrastructure layer is the foundation of the cloud</strong>.
 This layer consists of physical resources that are housed in Regions, Zones and Data Centers.

-A cloud Region, is a geographic area or location where a Cloud provider’s infrastructure is clustered, and may have names like NA South or US East.
+A <span style="color: #d65d0e">cloud Region</span>, is a <strong style="color: #b16286">geographic area or location where a Cloud provider’s infrastructure is clustered</strong>, and may have names like NA South or US East.
 The cloud Regions are isolated from each other so that if one Region was impacted by a natural disaster like an Earthquake, the Cloud operations in other Regions would keep running.

 Each Cloud Region can have multiple Zones (or Availability Zones or AZ for short), which are typically distinct Data Centers with their own power, cooling and networking resources.
-These Zones can have names like DAL-09 or us-east-1.
-The isolation of zones improves the cloud’s overall fault tolerance, decreases latency, and avoids creating a single shared point of failure.
+These Zones can have names like DAL-09 or us-east-1. <strong style="color: #d79921">The isolation of zones improves the cloud’s overall</strong> fault tolerance, decreases latency, and avoids creating a single shared point of failure.

+>[!info]
-> A cloud Data center is a huge room or a warehouse containing cloud infrastructure.
+>A cloud Data center is a huge room or a warehouse containing cloud infrastructure.

-Cloud providers offer several compute options – Virtual Servers, Bare Metal Servers, and “Serverless” computing resources.
-Most of the servers in a cloud datacenter run hypervisors to create virtual servers or virtual machines (also called VMs for short), that are software-based computers, based on virtualization technologies.
+Cloud providers offer several compute options – Virtual Servers, Bare Metal Servers, and “Serverless” computing resources. <strong style="color: #d79921">Most of the servers in a cloud Data Center run hypervisors</strong> to create virtual servers or virtual machines (also called VMs for short), that are software-based computers, based on virtualization technologies.

-Virtual Machines or VMs are also known as Virtual Servers or Virtual Instances, or simply instances, depending on the cloud provider.
-When you create a virtual server in the cloud, you specify the Region and Zone or Data Center you want the server to be provisioned in and the Operating System you want on it.
+<span style="color: #d65d0e">Virtual Machines</span> or VMs are also known as Virtual Servers or Virtual Instances, or simply instances, depending on the cloud provider.
+When  a virtual server is created on the cloud, the Region and Zone or Data Center are specified that the server to be provisioned in and the Operating System to be used.

+>[!info]
-> shared (that is, a multi-tenant) VMs or dedicated (that is, a single-tenant) VMs.
+>shared (that is, a multi-tenant) VMs or dedicated (that is, a single-tenant) VMs.
 ##### **<span style="color:#689d6a">Cloud Storage</span>**
 ## **Infrastructure as Code**
 ---